-The Transplanting Traditions Community Farm envisions a world in which all people have access to healthy affordable food, land, education, satisfying work and a space to celebrate culture and to build strong resilient communities.
+Transplanting Traditions Community Farm envisions a world in which all people have access to healthy affordable food, land, education, satisfying work and a space to celebrate culture and to build strong, resilient communities.

-Farmers at Transplanting Traditions operate a 150-person CSA share.
-Our farmers grow a mix of familiar seasonal vegetables and Southeast Asian vegetables traditionally grown in Burma.
+Farmers at Transplanting Traditions operate a 170+ member CSA and sell at the Chapel Hill Farmers’ Market, the Carrboro Farmers’ Market, and the South Durham Farmers' Market.
+The farmers grow a mix of familiar seasonal vegetables and Southeast Asian vegetables traditionally grown in Burma.
+You can learn more about the vegetables we grow and recipes for how to cook with them on our "Vegetables we grow" page.
 Though not certified, all our produce is grown organically without the use of chemical fertilizers, pesticides, or fungicides.
 Learn more about our CSA!

-The Share a Share program uses donations from community members like you to purchase traditional Burmese vegetables and herbs such as bitter melon and lemongrass grown by Transplanting Traditions farmers.
-This traditional produce is then donated to PORCH, a local food pantry, who distributes it to refugee families from Burma with limited food access.
-Transplanting Traditions farmers have reported that access to traditional vegetables is limited and very important to their health, and they remember the difficulty of resettling in NC and beginning to build a home here.
+Our Share a Share program uses donations from community members like you to purchase traditional Southeast Asian vegetables and herbs from Transplanting Traditions farmers.
+This traditional produce is then donated to PORCH and Refugee Support Center who distributes it to refugee families from Burma with limited food access.
 Learn more and donate here.

-The Transplanting Traditions Youth Program has been built from the ground up by the youth involved.
-This year ten refugee youth advocated for TTCF and the refugee community through cultural story telling with audio and visual documentaries, weekly Asian vegetable cooking demonstrations at the Carrboro Farmers’ Market and by organizing a national youth food justice conference here in NC!
-Learn more about our teens
+The Transplanting Traditions Youth Program has been built from the ground up in collaboration with the refugee community youth.
+In 2019, ten refugee youth advocated for TTCF and the refugee community through telling stories of their cultures with audio and visual documentaries, hosting weekly Asian vegetable cooking demonstrations at the Carrboro Farmers’ Market, and organizing a national youth food justice conference here in NC!
+Learn more about the teen program.

 Transplanting Traditions is dedicated to creating pathways to leadership for our farmers.
 Our farmer manager program offers the opportunity for dedicated farmers to take on larger roles in the organization.
 We currently have three amazing farm managers who help keep the farm running smoothly!
-Get to know our amazing managers: Moo Kho Paw and Paw Moo.
+Get to know the farm managers and the rest of the TTCF team.